 After New York City receives a series of attacks from giant flying robots, a reporter teams up with a pilot in search of their origin, as well as the reason for the disappearances of famous scientists around the world.

 In twelfth century England, Robin Longstride (Russell Crowe) and his band of marauders confront corruption in a local village and lead an uprising against the crown that will forever alter the balance of world power.

-Set against the coming of Christianity, this is the story of the last hero: in 507, a monstrous troll wreaks havoc in the mead hall of the Danish king, Hrothgar.
-He offers rewards for the death of Grendel, so Beowulf, a great and boastful Geat warrior, arrives with his thanes.
-Beowulf sets aside his armor and awaits the monster; a fierce battle ensues that leads to Beowolf's entering the watery lair of Grendel's mother, where a devil's bargain awaits.
-Beowulf returns to Herot, the castle, and becomes king.
+Set against the coming of Christianity, this is the story of the last hero: in 507, a monstrous troll wreaks havoc in the mead hall of Danish King Hrothgar (Sir Anthony Hopkins).
+He offers rewards for the death of Grendel (Crispin Glover), so Beowulf (Ray Winstone), a great and boastful Geat warrior, arrives with his thanes.
+Beowulf sets aside his armor and awaits the monster.
+A fierce battle ensues that leads to Beowolf's entering the watery lair of Grendel's Mother (Angelina Jolie), where a devil's bargain awaits.
+Beowulf returns to Herot, the castle, and becomes King.
 Jump ahead many years, and the sins of the father are visited upon Beowulf and his kingdom.
 The hero must face his weakness and be heroic once again.
 Is the age of demons over?Written by

 Was this review helpful to you?

 | Report this